DrTexx/Volux/README.md

     $ python3 setup.py bdist_wheel

 ## Using Volux
 All interactions with Volux are only valid when hovering over the bar Volux produces.
-This allows you to interact with Volux without loosing your ability to use your scroll bar in other applications.
+This allows you to interact with Volux without loosing your ability to scroll in other applications.

+### Launching
+In order to launch Volux, open your platform's command-line/terminal and run the following:

+    python -m volux

+***NOTE:*** This will not be necessary in future releases (however still possible).
+An application launcher will be provided in addition to the option to launch at startup.

 ### Modes
-To cycle between modes in Volux, right-click the main bar.
-By default, a green bar signifies volume mode and a blue bar signifies brightness mode (wip).
+To cycle between modes in Volux, _right-click_ the main bar.
+By default, a green bar signifies **volume mode** and a blue bar signifies **brightness mode** (wip).

 ### Volume/brightness
-While in volume or brightness mode, scroll up/down to increase/decrease volume or brightness while hovering over the main bar.
+While in volume or brightness mode, _scroll up/down_ to increase/decrease volume or brightness while hovering over the main bar.

 ### Exit
-To exit Volux, double right-click the bar at any time.
+To exit Volux, _double right-click_ the bar at any time.

 ## Issues and bugs
 If you have any problems running Volux, please kindly post an issue to this repository.
 Issues can be solved much faster if you can provide: